 As time goes on, the images of the FDR Drive underwater, flooding on First Avenue and destroyed communities across New York and New Jersey remain fresh.
 Also resonating are landscape architect Signe Nielsen’s prescient remarks at a June panel discussion for the exhibition: “ I think we’ve come to understand, and unfortunately we’ve learned this from other places in the country, that the more we hard edge our rivers, our channels and our shorelines, the more we are susceptible to catastrophic damage.
 And indeed, the softer the edge, the more resilient we are.”
 Indeed, this type of “soft edge” waterfront redesign is taking place across New York.
 Climate resilience and rising sea levels were explored conceptually in the CIVITAS competition and exhibition.

-With recent maintenance problems with the Esplanade, a soon-to-be-completed engineering study evaluating its infrastructure and piers, and the community activism opposing the Marine Transfer Station, there is considerable attention being devoted to the Upper East Side and East Harlem community’s East River edge.
+With recent maintenance problems with the Esplanade, a engineering study evaluating its infrastructure and piers, and the community activism opposing the Marine Transfer Station, there is considerable attention being devoted to the Upper East Side and East Harlem community’s East River edge.
 Isn’t it time that we, as a community, develop a more comprehensive plan to prepare for future of our waterfront?
 Many of New York’s great—and recently opened—waterfront parks have their origins in the 1980s and 1990s.
 Such ambitious expensive projects take time.
 To prepare for the future needs of our Upper East Side and East Harlem community, the time is now.